 Eye and vision problems are conditions that negatively affect the health of your eyes.
 They are often painless conditions that do not have precisely identifiable symptoms.
 However, many eye problem sufferers often report lessened quality of vision as a common symptom.

-When people notice significant changes in their vision, that’s usually the time they seek the help of optometrists or GPs.
+When people notice significant changes in their vision, they usually seek the help of optometrists or doctors.

 Certain adult groups are more predisposed to getting eye problems.
 Such groups of people include: